The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Accuracy

-Accuracy is a feature that is not as important for casual cyclists as for performance-oriented riders.
+Accuracy is less important for casual cyclists than for performance-oriented riders.
 However, it should not be omitted.

 The trainer’s accuracy means the power deviation at a certain power.
 Let’s say you ride 200W, and the trainer has a power accuracy of 5%.
 This means the power can vary from 190 to 210W.